 This is complicated legal jargon, but it comes down to being aware of and then disregarding a significant risk that is unjustified.
 Class A misdemeanors carry a potential range of punishment of up to one year in jail and a fine of up to $4,000.
 That is the worst punishments allowed by the charge.
 It would take very bad case and very bad lawyering to get one year in jail.
 A victory in a deadly conduct charge is getting a “not guilty” verdict in a jury trial.
 Getting a dismissal is another victory.
 If your deadly conduct charge gets reduced to a lesser offense, that is another way to achieve victory.
 Often, probation is possible.
 Deferred adjudication is also a possible goal.
 However, what is possible with your case depends on exactly what happened in your case.

 Felony Deadly Conduct

-Felony deadly conduct is characterized by knowingly discharging a firearm in the direction of a person, or an occupied habitation, building, or vehicle and being reckless as to whether the habitation, building, or vehicle is occupied.
+Felony deadly conduct is characterized by knowingly discharging a firearm in the direction of a person, or a habitation, building, or vehicle and being reckless as to whether the habitation, building, or vehicle is occupied.
 Knowingly has a specific definition in the Penal Code Section 6.03:

 Knowingly - means behaving with an awareness that the behavior will cause a certain result.
 It has to do with a reasonable certainty.
 It is a tick higher culpability than recklessness and a tick lower than intentional conduct.